wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 allows renaming four uops per cycle, regardless of whether the same register is renamed multiple times.
 Since this is consistent with the issue width, we do not need to model RAT.
 As a ressult, the renaming stage does not introduce stalls, and always completes in two cycles.
 The second stage is register read and instruction window, in which the renamed source register is read. zSim models register read throughput limit, which is specified in `RF_READS_PER_CYCLE`.
+The third stage is ROB and instruction window, in which the uop is inserted into both the ROB and the instruction window.
+As discussed earlier, FIFO buffer structure can be simulated using an array of releasing cycles.
+The instruction window can be simulated using DES.
+In the following sections we cover the three stages in full details.

 ### Instruction Window